adnammit/media-client/README.md

 * rate your items, mark them as watched, favorite, or queue them to watch next
 * sort, filter and search within your collection
 * pick a random item from your collection (or filtered collection)
+* display info about which platforms a given title is available on

 ### Future Features
 * custom user-defined lists
 * notes field
-* display info about which platforms a given title is available on
 * export data to csv/json -- you always own your data even if you hate UpNext and quit using it
 * mass select/delete
+* filter collection by streaming availability

 ## Dev To-do
 * show rating/favorite/watched icons on collection cards
-* improve streaming info display -- make it mobile friendly
 * we currently load/show streaming data only when an item is selected -- there's a limit of 10 requests per second so if we wanted to show this info at the collection level, we'd need to do some ghetto async loading in the background
 * get cast/writer/director data and make it searchable and sortable
 * go through genre filter and make sure you got'em all in your default seed list